era-platform/cene-for-racket/notes/20190731-lexical-units.md

   proj-tag ...)
 ```

-(TODO: Design this.
-It should define a struct using inferred export conditions, and it should define that struct's function implementation so that it causes an error when called.)
+(In short: Defines a struct using inferred export conditions, and defines its function implementation so that it causes an error when called.)

-(TODO: Take debug printouts into account in this design.
-Once we have this one figured out, we may need to revise the design of `defn` to do the same thing and to revise the design of `def-bounded-expr-op` so it declares any existing debug printout cases to be shadowed and hence out of the running.)
+Spends its "what does this lexical unit define, what does it export, and what struct tag export circumstances does it determine?" familiarity ticket to say that it defines an export metadata operation, a struct metadata operation, and a bounded expression operation, each with its name based on `export-metadata-op-and-struct-medatata-op-and-bounded-expr-op-and-main-tag`.
+For the sake of assisting with debug printouts, the declarations that this defines a struct metadata operation and a bounded expression operation each come with metadata to express that the operations are capable of being used for constructing structs.

+Returns control to the macroexpander to continue expanding the portion of the stream that follows the closing paren, and does the rest of its work concurrently with that.

+Expands to a `directive` expression that defines four things.
+The first three have names based on `export-metadata-op-and-struct-medatata-op-and-bounded-expr-op-and-main-tag`:

+* An export metadata operation that exports all three of these defined operations.

+* A struct metadata operation with automatically determined struct export conditions, with a main tag name based on `export-metadata-op-and-struct-medatata-op-and-bounded-expr-op-and-main-tag`, and with projection names based on the given `proj-tag` identifiers.

+* A bounded expression operation.
+The definition of this operation reads a number of expressions equal to the number of `proj-tag` identifiers.
+It expands to an expression that constructs a struct with the tag specified above, using the given expressions to populate each field of the struct.

+* A function implementation for the tag specified above.
+To convert the struct to an opaque function, it returns an opaque function that causes an error when called.

 ---